markcmurphy/devdocs-portal/Shipping_Providers.md

 The payload sent to a Shipping Provider to check that the store is connected to this provider.
 Each Shipping Provider will have different configurations for the payload.

 ## Rate
+Payload sent off to a Shipping Provider in order to get quotes.